 The Chatwal is a part of the Luxury Collection owned by Starwood Hotels, but it operates totally independent from any other Starwood hotel in the city.
 It’s a 76 room boutique hotel that is right in the center of Midtown, something of a rarity.
 It’s high on charm and low on the standardized formula of hotels.
 When it comes to romance no one wants to feel like a number, but when we stayed at the Chatwal we were surprised to find the staff remembered our names and were quick to help.

 Rooms here are glamorous and do an amazing job at blending the elements of classic New York with modern hotel amenities.
-Stainless steel, wood, leather, and furniture that looks as if it were from the mid 20th-century blends seamlessly with Japanese toilets, hidden televisions, and iPad controlled rooms.

-Should you get a CityPass?
+Should You Get a CityPass?

 The New York City Pass is great if you want to see multiple tourist sites around New York.
 Entrance is included to the Empire State Building, American Museum of Natural History, The Metropolitan Museum of Art, Top of the Rock Observation Deck, Guggenheim Museum, Ferry Access to Statue of Liberty and Ellis Island, Circle Line Sightseeing Cruises, 9/11 Memorial & Museum, and the Intrepid Sea, Air & Space Museum.